AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-b2b.md

 >[!NOTE]
 >
->To view all associated relationships, select the relationship field in the reference schema followed by [!UICONTROL View relationships] .
+>To view all associated relationships, select the primary identity field in the reference schema followed by [!UICONTROL View relationships].
 >![The Schema Editor with a relationship field selected and View relationship highlighted.](../images/tutorials/relationship-b2b/view-relationships.png "The Schema Editor with a relationship field selected and View relationship highlighted."){width="100" zoomable="yes"}

 ![The Schema Editor with a relationship field and Edit relationship highlighted.](../images/tutorials/relationship-b2b/edit-b2b-relationship.png)

 The [!UICONTROL Edit relationship] dialog appears.
-From this dialog you can change the relationship schema and reference names, or delete the relationship.
+From this dialog, you can change the reference schema and relationship names, or delete the relationship.
 The many-to-one relationship type cannot be changed.

 ![The Edit relationship dialog.](../images/tutorials/relationship-b2b/edit-b2b-relationship-dialog.png)